 Texas Center for Proton Therapy Fact Sheet

 Texas Center for Proton Therapy brings a major life-saving cancer treatment to North Texas that offers more hope to cancer patients.
-This latest-generation proton therapy center opened in late 2015.
+This latest-generation proton therapy center opened in November 2015.

-- Dallas-Fort Worth is the largest metropolitan area in the United States without a proton therapy center.
+- Until 2015, Dallas-Fort Worth was the largest metropolitan area in the United States without a proton therapy center.

-- The 63,000-square-foot center will be able to treat more than 100 patients per day between three treatment rooms.
+- The 63,000-square-foot center has the capacity to treat up to 100 patients per day between three treatment rooms.